 Many Jeep Wrangler owners simply refuse to fit poly bushings simply because they are prone to squealing.
-Even after been greased multiple times, they always tend to creek, groan, and squeak.
-There is special grease you can use that has specifically been formulated for poly bushes, which will link below.
+Even after being greased multiple times, they always tend to creak, groan, and squeak.
+There is a special grease you can use that has specifically been formulated for poly bushes, which will link below.

 Spare Tire Carrier

-This is prone to happen if you’ve fitted bigger tires on the Jeep and which adds extra weight to the rear tailgate, usually around the hinges since they carry all the weight.
+This is prone to happen if you’ve fitted bigger tires on the Jeep which adds extra weight to the rear tailgate, usually around the hinges since they carry all the weight.
 Once there is a little movement around the hinges, it will cause the door rubber seals to become slightly misaligned and squeak.
-The tire also tends to chaff against the rubber pads causing an annoying squeaky rubber on rubber noise.
+The tire also tends to chafe against the rubber pads causing an annoying squeaky rubber-on-rubber noise.

-The suspension is made up a quite a few moving components that can cause squeaking noises.
-When the suspension flexes when you drive off-road or over bumps is when it usually emits a strange squeaking noise.
+The suspension is made up of quite a few moving components that can cause squeaking noises.
+When the suspension flexes when you drive off-road or over bumps, it usually emits a strange squeaking noise.
 Sometimes it only squeaks a few times and disappears.

-You might want to take your Jeep to a reputable suspension specialist for an inspection since this could be more serious, that could cause a catastrophic failure while driving
+You might want to take your Jeep to a reputable suspension specialist for an inspection since this could be more serious and could cause a catastrophic failure while driving

 Your control arms might need adjustment, so check those

-If you have a lifted Wrangler, over time you might develop squeaks and creeks that wasn’t previously there.
-The Jeep design doesn’t block out road noise and tire noises very well to begin with.
+If you have a lifted Wrangler, over time you might develop squeaks and creeks that weren’t previously there.
+The Jeep design doesn’t block out road noise and tire noises very well, to begin with.

-Also, sometimes when the geometry of altered on your suspension, it placed pressure on other components that might not have been the case with a stock suspension setup.
+Also, sometimes when the geometry of altered on your suspension, it places additional stress on other components that might not have been the case with a stock suspension setup.

 Sometimes you might just have to accept that your Jeep will squeal a bit and need to live with it.